top of page

 For the 5% who develop recurrent or repeated thrush infections, it can be a challenging disease to manage.

 A severe thrush infection can lead to neurological damage of the vulvar vestibule.
-This is a chronic, incurable and disabling pain disorder.
+This can be a chronic, incurable and disabling pain disorder.

 How to find a decent thrush doctor